 Can You Reduce the Risk?

-Most experts agree that men should get the recommended amounts of selenium and lycopene from foods rather than supplements.
-A general, healthful eating pattern contains both selenium and lycopene which are naturally available in a variety of foods.
-Eating plentiful vegetables, fruits, beans, whole grains, nuts and seeds contributes to overall health, including reducing risk of many types of cancer.
+Despite the many studies that have been done on selenium and vitamin E, their role in prostate cancer remains inconclusive.
+Some studies have shown a benefit of lycopene rich foods and reduced risk of prostate cancer.
+However, the strength of the research is still low.
+Most experts agree that men should get the recommended amounts of these nutrients from foods rather than supplements.
+A general, healthful eating pattern contains these nutrients which are naturally available in a variety of foods.
+Eating plentiful amounts of vegetables, fruits, beans, whole grains, nuts and seeds contributes to overall health, including reducing risk of many types of cancer.

 No Magic Bullet

-Steer clear of supplements or foods that are touted as "magic bullet" prevention tools.
-In fact, some research has emerged showing high levels of certain nutrients taken as supplements — including vitamin E — may actually increase risk.
+Steer clear of supplements or foods that are touted as a "magic bullet" prevention tool.
+In fact, some research has emerged showing high levels of certain nutrients taken as supplements — including vitamin E — may increase cancer risk.
 However, there are some actions men can take to still get these beneficial nutrients to help them stay healthy.

-- Aim to eat 2½ cups of vegetables and 2 cups of fruit per day.
-Choose dark-colored fruits and vegetables more often.
-Dark colored produce, such as spinach, berries and orange bell peppers, have higher levels of many carotenoids and other healthful nutrients.
+- Aim to eat at least 2½ cups of vegetables and 2 cups of fruit per day.
+Choose a variety of colors when picking fruits and vegetables, including dark and vibrant colors.
+Dark colored produce, such as spinach and berries and vibrant colored produce like carrots and orange bell peppers, have higher levels of many antioxidants and other healthful nutrients.
 Individually, these nutrients may not play a major role in prostate cancer prevention.
 However, when obtained from foods, these nutrients work with one another to promote health.

-- Replace less healthy, saturated and trans fats with their healthy alternatives from plant foods — olive oil, canola oil, avocados and unsalted nuts.
+- Replace foods higher in saturated fat from sources like butter with more healthful alternatives from plant foods — like olive oil, canola oil, and avocados.

 - Be physically active.
-Research has shown that men who had prostate cancer and engaged in physical activity had a lower risk of dying from the disease.
-For substantial health benefits, the 2018 Physical Activity Guidelines recommend that adults engage in a minimum of 30 minutes of moderate-intensity physical activity at least five times a week.
+Research has shown that individuals who engaged in physical activity have a lower risk of dying from various types of cancer.
+For substantial health benefits, the 2018 Physical Activity Guidelines recommend that adults engage in a minimum of 150 minutes of moderate-to-vigorous-intensity physical activity throughout the week.